Twitter

 Industry in trouble

 Although Russia managed to avoid a complete degradation of its satellite communications assets at the turn of the 21st century, the nation's chief operator of space communications continued struggling well into the 2010s, representatives of the Russian Satellite Communications Organization, GPKS, told the Izvestiya daily.
-In order to preserve the domestic manufacturing base in the field of satellite communications, the Russian government had to resort to protectionism in the face of the strong foreign competition.
-In the fall of 2008, at the conclusion of his meeting with leaders of the industry in Krasnoyarsk, Prime-Minister Vladimir Putin set a requirement for at least a 15-percent cost saving for foreign communications satellites bidding to replace its Russian equivalents.
-Although no formal protectionist laws had been on the books, Russian Satellite Communications Organization, GPKS, felt pressured to choose domestic satellite developers over foreign.
+In order to preserve the domestic manufacturing base in the field of satellite communications, the Russian government had to resort to protectionism in the face of strong foreign competition.
+In the Fall of 2008, at the conclusion of his meeting with leaders of the industry in Krasnoyarsk, then Prime-Minister Vladimir Putin set a requirement for at least a 15-percent cost reduction by foreign communications satellite operators bidding to replace its Russian equivalents.
+Although no formal protectionist laws had been on the books, Russian Satellite Communications Organization, GPKS, felt pressured to choose domestic satellite developers over the foreign ones.

-During 2000s, GPKS' Russian-built satellites had an average life span of 5.5 years, while they would have to work at least six years to turn profit.
-By 2012, eight out of 11 satellites which GPKS operated would go out of business within two-three years.
-Around the same time period, satellites built in Europe and US were designed to work 10-15 years.
-In its defense, ISS Reshetnev, which built practically entire GPKS fleet, said that in 2000, the operator had asked it to assemble three Ekspress-A satellites under an emergency schedule.
+During the 2000s, GPKS' Russian-built satellites had an average life span of 5.5 years, while they would have to work at least six years to turn profit.
+By 2012, eight out of 11 satellites which GPKS operated would go out of business within two or three years.
+Around the same time period, satellites built in Europe and the US were designed to work between 10 and 15 years.
+In its defense, ISS Reshetnev, which built the practically entire GPKS fleet, said that in 2000, the operator had asked it to assemble three Ekspress-A satellites under an emergency schedule.
 Even then, satellites designed to work for five years had managed to survive for a decade, ISS Reshetnev said.
 Still, the company admitted a premature failure of at least two of its satellites.
-ISS Reshetnev also blamed underfunding during 1999-2003 for the need to purchase many satellite components graded as "Industry" rather than "Space," which would certify them for reliable operation in orbit.
+ISS Reshetnev also blamed underfunding during 1999 and 2003 for the need to purchase many satellite components graded as "Industry" rather than "Space," which would certify them for reliable operation in orbit.

-In the meantime, GPKS blamed low quality of Russian-built spacecraft for its miniscule 3 percent share of the world's satellite communications business during 2000s.
+In the meantime, GPKS blamed low quality of Russian-built spacecraft for its miniscule 3-percent share of the world's satellite communications business during the 2000s.
 Due to numerous technical problems, the company had been hit with fines and had seen its reputation plummet, GPKS representative told Izvestiya daily.
 According to the company, the satellite developer had no obligation to replace failed vehicles, pointing instead to the insurers.

 Aggression in Ukraine threatens Russian communications satellite industry